RobinXSI/offender-ab-simulation/README.md

 To verify the import check in QGIS by connecting to the database.

 ## Agent Simulation
-The agent simulation is implemented with Java.
+The agent simulation is implemented with Java 1.8.
-As prerequisites is the build tool Grade needed.
+The build tool gradle is needed which should download all the other dependencies required for Java.
+The "main" Function can be found in App.java.

+### Configuration
+A Configuraion like before is not available yet.
+But all the configurations are defined (should be) in the Simulator class.

+### Tests
+There are some tests implemented which should be optimized for fast runtime.

 ## TODO
 * Better Logging with a Logging Framework